 Riga Angus was established in 1972 by Juris (George) Kakis at “Orana Park” in Healesville, Victoria.
 George was inspired by the “doing ability” of Angus in the bush in the 1960’s and 1970’s and so in 1971 three females, Lukah Mantilly, Russelbrook Black Widow and Kahlua Matania 11th were purchased from Swansea Angus Stud at Swanpool, Victoria.
 Some of the first sires introduced into the herd included Balook Embassy 67th and Lubra Bend Lad.
 These were selected for their fertility, growth, structure and good temperament.

 The stud then expanded to 20 females in the late 70’s.
 By the 80’s there were 50 breeders.
 With this expansion came the need to acquire more land.
 The Kakis family relocated the stud to a property in Tolmie and George’s daughter, Vera began to take over the management of the stud.
 In 1995, the herd moved again to its current location 10km North West of Mansfield.
-The property, “Nillahcootie Park”, comprises 1,200 acres and has a combination of natural and improved pastures on grey sandy loam soils with the Broken River running through it.
+The property, “Nillahcootie Park”, comprises 1,200 acres and has a combination of natural and improved pastures on grey sandy loam soils.